AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

 ### Date formula

-This format includes a dynamic date range in formula syntax.
+This format includes a dynamic date range in a formula syntax.
 Both the start and end are expressed as formulas, separated by `/`.
-Formulas are evaluated relative to the Report Suite timezone (Analytics) or DataView timezone (Customer Journey Analytics).
+Formulas are evaluated relative to the report suite timezone (Analytics) or Data View timezone (Customer Journey Analytics).
 This format is only supported for fields within a `globalFilters` array of objects and is only available for ranked reports--not realtime reports.

 **Format:**